 - The design of your vehicle’s airbag systems

-Since these details can vary so much from accident to accident, you and your lawyer will need to investigate.
-Airbags don’t deploy in any type of accident, so, as mentioned above, you’ll need to demonstrate that your airbags should have deployed in your crash but didn’t.
+Since these details can vary from accident to accident, you and your lawyer will need to investigate your specific case.
+In addition, airbags don’t deploy during every type of crash, so you will need to demonstrate that your airbags should have deployed in your crash but didn’t.

 Computer Activation Problems

-When a vehicle is in a moderate to severe crash, it sends a signal from the airbag system’s electronic control unit that tells the airbag to inflate.
-An igniter in the system creates a harmless gas that fills up the airbag in less than 1/20th of a second.
+When a vehicle is in a moderate to severe crash, it sends a signal from the airbag system’s electronic control unit that tells the device to inflate.
+An igniter in the system creates a harmless gas that fills up the airbag quickly.
+However, in some cases, electrical components have defects that prevent the airbag from getting the correct signal and inflating.

-Defects in the sensors that detect a collision can also prevent the airbag from deploying.
+Defects in the sensors that detect a collision prevent the airbag from deploying.
 This might result from a design defect, poor calibration, or improper installation.

 Airbags should always be replaced after they have deployed during a crash.
-If that airbag was not replaced, it will obviously not activate during your current crash.
+If that airbag was not replaced, it will not activate during the next collision that occurs.

 Other Failures in the Airbag Module